aws-samples/mwaa-disaster-recovery/README.md

 This issue occurs when the version of `requirements.txt` file in the secondary region DAGs bucket does not match that of the primary region DAGs bucket.

-To resolve this issue, you can try one of the following two approaches:
+To resolve this issue, please follow these steps:

-**S3 Batch Replication Job**:  Use a S3 Batch Replication job to perform a one time replication of the existing objects including `requirements.txt` from the primary DAGs S3 bucket to the secondary.
-Please follow [step 4 (only) of this tutorial](https://aws.amazon.com/getting-started/hands-on/replicate-existing-objects-with-amazon-s3-batch-replication/?ref=docs_gateway/amazons3/s3-batch-replication-batch.html).
-After the replication is complete find the Event Bridge scheduler in the secondary region and re-enable it.
-You can find the name of the scheduler under the resources section of the secondary region CloudFormation stack.

-**Updates to the MWAA Requirements**: You can upload a new `requirements.txt` file to the primary DAGs S3 bucket, which will automatically get replicated to the secondary region DAGs S3 bucket with version number preserved.
-You will then need to point the pirmary MWAA environment to use the newly uploaded version of the requirements file so that the configuration change gets stored in the secondary region and gets picked up during the restore operations.
-Please carry out the following steps:

-1. Introduce a cosmetic change to your `requirements.txt` file, such as, a new line or space and upload the file to the primary region DAGs S3 bucket.
-The cross-region replication setup for the two DAGs buckets will ensure the change is replicated in the secondary region DAGs bucket.
-Double check the current version of `requirement.txt` in the two S3 buckets are the same before moving on.
-2. Edit the MWAA environment in the primary region to use the newly uploaded version of `requirements.txt`.
-After you save the configuration change, the MWAA environment will undergo updates.
-Wait for the environment to be available.
+1. Modify the `create_replication_job_custom_resource` function in [mwaa_primary_stack](lib/stacks/mwaa_primary_stack.py#L619) to replace `on_create` with `on_update`.
-3. Redeploy your stack with `MWAA_SIMULATE_DR=NO` and wait for the StepFunctions workflow in the secondary region stack to finish successfully at least once.
-This will ensure that the latest primary environment configuration (including the current version of `requirements.txt`) is stored in the secondary region backup bucket for future use.
+2. Redeploy your stack with `MWAA_SIMULATE_DR=NO` and wait for the StepFunctions workflow in the secondary region stack to finish successfully at least once.
+This will ensure that the latest primary environment configuration is stored in the secondary region backup bucket for future use.
+3. Enable the Event Bridge schedule if it's in disabled state from your AWS console in the secondary region so the restore workflow can start again.
 4. Redeploy your stack with `MWAA_SIMULATE_DR=YES`, which should now pick up the right version of the requirements file from the secondary DAGs bucket.
+5. Revert the change you made to the [mwaa_primary_stack](lib/stacks/mwaa_primary_stack.py#L619) by replacing `on_update` with `on_create` in the `create_replication_job_custom_resource` function.

 # Development Notes